Planet of the Apes (1968 film): Origins

 Producer Arthur P. Jacobs bought the rights for the Pierre Boulle novel before its publication in 1963.
 Jacobs pitched the production to many studios, and in late 1964, the project was announced as a Warner Bros. production, with Blake Edwards attached to direct.
 After Jacobs made a successful debut as a producer doing What a Way to Go!
 (1964) for 20th Century-Fox and begun pre-production of another film for the studio, Doctor Dolittle, he managed to convince Fox vice president Richard D. Zanuck to greenlight Planet of the Apes.
+In March 1965, Edwards bowed out of the project due to "budgeting and production problems", and embarked a six-picture deal with The Mirisch Company.

 One script that came close to being made was written by The Twilight Zone creator Rod Serling, though it was finally rejected for a number of reasons.
 A prime concern was cost, as the technologically advanced ape society portrayed by Serling's script would have involved expensive sets, props, and special effects.
 Previously blacklisted screenwriter Michael Wilson was brought in to rewrite Serling's script, and as suggested by director Franklin J. Schaffner, the ape society was made more primitive as a way of reducing costs.
 Serling's stylized twist ending was retained, and became one of the most famous movie endings of all time.
 The exact location and state of decay of the Statue of Liberty changed over several storyboards.
 One version depicted the statue buried up to its nose in the middle of a jungle, while another depicted the statue in pieces.